Crowns or Veneers, Which Option is Best for you?

 Whenever a tooth or even several teeth become cracked, chipped, damaged or discoloured, there are several cosmetic dental treatments available that can help to quickly and effectively restore your smile.
 Two of the most common cosmetic dental procedures used to restore the aesthetics of natural teeth are “crowns” and “veneers”.
 Meza Dental, the best clinic for dental tourism in Costa Rica, explains here which of these options may be the best fit for you.

 Let’s start with the basics.
 First of all, what is a dental crown?
 A crown, also known as dental cap, is a type of dental restoration, which completely caps or encircles a tooth or the metal frame that will be placed on a dental implant.
 The crown restores the shape, size, strength and appearance of the tooth.

-On the other hand, the veneers, as mentioned in our previous blog entry (All About Veneers); is a thin, custom-made shell or layer made of a special material, normally composite or porcelain, placed over a tooth to improve the aesthetics of a smile and to protect the tooth’s surface from damage.
+On the other hand, the veneers, as mentioned in our previous blog entry; is a thin, custom-made shell or layer made of a special material, normally composite or porcelain, placed over a tooth to improve the aesthetics of a smile and to protect the tooth’s surface from damage.

 Both dental crowns and veneers can achieve excellent results, but they are often confused as the same thing.
 In fact, these dental treatments are very different procedures with different applications.

 To help you understand the differences between crowns and veneers, we have summarized the two dental treatments, explaining the procedure and recovery involved in each case and the reasons why you should consider one dental treatment over the other depending on your specific situation.

 Differences between a dental crown and a veneer